 A certain amount of controversy surrounds bamboo clothing, as experts and activists debate whether or not it can be called a natural fiber.
 Indeed, there is a processing step in which caustic soda (lye) is used to reduce the raw fibers down to a pulp before spinning it into thread (viscose) for weaving textiles.
-But when the raw material is certified organic and the factories comply with best standards of environmental and social responsibility, we believe that bamboo can still provide a superior alternative.
+But when the raw material is certified organic and the factories comply with best standards of environmental and social responsibility, we believe that bamboo still provides a superior alternative.

+This article first appeared in October 2019, most recently updated in December 2022.
 To learn more about natural fiber clothing, testing and certification, check out some of these helpful links.